Steven Kane (screenwriter): Career

 Kane got his start in the entertainment industry writing and directing independent film and theater.
 His first feature film, The Doghouse, won Best Director at the NY Indy Film Festival.
-His collection of One Act plays, Out of Your Mind, had a successful run in Los Angeles at the GuerriLA Theater.
+His collection of one act plays, Out of Your Mind, had a successful run in Los Angeles at the GuerriLA Theater.

 His television credits as a writer and producer include The Closer (for which he received an Edgar nomination), Major Crimes, Alias, NCIS, and Without a Trace, as well as comedies American Dad! and Curb Your Enthusiasm.
-He served as co-creator and executive producer of TNT’s The Last Ship, a post-apocalyptic drama based on William Brinkley’s novel of the same name, which had its series finale in November 2018.
+He served as co-creator and executive producer of TNT's The Last Ship, a post-apocalyptic drama based on William Brinkley’s novel of the same name, which had its series finale in November 2018.

 In 2016, Kane was given the Distinguished Public Service Award, the United States Navy's top civilian honor, for The Last Ship.

-In March 2019, it was announced that Kane joined the Paramount+ series Halo as Showrunner.
-Steven wrote or co-wrote every episode of the first season of Halo while running the show on the ground in Hungary.
-Production was halted for six months in 2020 due to the COVID-19 pandemic, but completed in the summer of 2021.
+In March 2019, it was announced that Kane had joined the Paramount+ series Halo as showrunner.
+Kane wrote or co-wrote every episode of the first season of Halo.

-While completing post-production on Season 1 of Halo, Kane joined Amazon Prime Video series Jack Ryan as showrunner for Season 4.
+While completing post-production on season 1 of Halo, Kane joined the Amazon Prime Video series Jack Ryan as showrunner for season 4.